tlonny/lonnymq/README.md

 ## Deadlocks

 If all queue actions are isolated to their own transaction, there is zero risk of deadlocks occurring.
-That being said, it is *possible* to safely bulk-perform the following actions within a single transaction if we ensure they are performed in a consistent ordering with respect to the target channel name:
+That being said, it is *possible* to safely bulk-perform the following actions within a single transaction if we ensure they are performed in a consistent ordering with respect to the target channel:

 - Message create
 - Channel policy set
 - Channel policy clear

-Beyond the actions specified above, it is manifestly **unsafe** to bulk-perform any of the remaining actions within a single transaction.
+Beyond the actions specified above, it is **unsafe** to bulk-perform any of the remaining actions within a single transaction.
 Each of these actions should be isolated within their **own** transaction:

 - Message dequeue
 - Message defer